MaxwellMaciel/MaxwellMaciel/README.md

 ---

 ## 🎓 About Me
 - 📚 I’m focused on building a strong foundation in programming and web development, constantly striving to expand my knowledge.
+I also enjoy playing volleyball and have a passion for fashion.

 ## 🌱 What I'm Learning
 Here are some of the technologies I’m currently studying: